Doctor insights on:

 Very promising but..: Major autohemotherapy using ozone is a cutting-edge treatment which is more widely used in Europe but a growing # of innovative docs in the US are offering it.
 I'm not aware of research on it for Lyme but there are studies showing it to be safe and effective for macular degeneration, Hep C, eczema and other conditions and many case reports of success in chronic Lyme.
-See http://tinyurl.com/z5jrlnq ...Read more
+See http://tinyurl.
+Com/z5jrlnq ...Read more

 A condition caused by borrelia burgdorferi.
-Acute symptoms can include bullseye rash, headaches, joint pain, fever, and flu like sx.
+Acute symptoms can include bullseye rash, headaches, joint pain, fever, and flu-like sx.
 Chronic symptoms can include fibromyalgia symptoms, nerve pain in extremities, mood swings, brain fog, heart problems.
 Lab diagnoses are not very reliable, and sometimes clinical ...Read more

 Is 2g of rocephine for 42 days sufficient enough to completely treat lyme?
 I've heard that a lot of patients relapse once their treatment ends?

 Is it safe for my husband to be taking our dogs Lyme disease medicine?
 He was diagnosed with it just over a over a year ago and has had no treatment.